namsral/multipass/README.md

 Multipass-Handle: <user handle>
 ```

 Include in Go project
 ---------------------

-Multipass is a standard [http.Handler][handler] and can be used to wrap any
-other `http.Handler` to provide Multipass authentication.
+Multipass comes with `multipass.AuthHandler` which can wrap any [http.Handler][handler] to provide Multipass authentication.
+Handlers from other routers and frameworks can be supported, see the [caddy sub-package] for an example.

 In the example below, the appHandler function is wrapped using the AuthHandler
 wrapper.
 It assumes you have a SMTP service running on `localhost:2525` and